 Lack of funds for medical care, housing, food, etc., is the other reason we are so limited in how many lives we can save.
 Please consider donating to us.
 You will receive a receipt for your donation and your donation will be used solely to save and care for needy dogs and cats.

 Measle's Animal Haven operates entirely on private donations from caring people like you.
 Our foster parents pay for many of our pets' needs out of their own pockets.
-We are a no-kill rescue, and the more donations we receive, the more animals we can save!
+We are a nonprofit rescue, and the more donations we receive, the more animals we can save!
 We accept monetary donations as well as supplies.
 Checks or money orders can be made out to Measle's Animal Haven.
 Send donations to:

 Measle's Animal Haven, Inc.